pooyataher/Purchase-Analytics-Solution-Python/README.md

 However, since each data structure is so simple (each has about a couple of instance variables), there seems to be no common attributes between them.
 So we do *not* need to design a class hierarchy using an *abstract class*.
 Instead, we directly used Python built-in data structures.

 We used a dictionary of `product_id: dept_id` pairs to represent the products table because we like to search any `product_id` as fast as possible.
-We need to search the products table for potentially millions of `product_id` s (look at [Scalability](README.md#scalability) for a discussion on the tradeoff involved).
+We need to search the products table for a `product_id` for potentially millions of orders (look at [Scalability](README.md#scalability) for a discussion on the tradeoff involved).

-Similarly, as we need to search report table for millions of `dept_id` s, we use a dictionary of `dept_id: dept_spec` pairs to represent the report table, where `dept_spec` is a *list* of `number_of_orders`, `number_of_first_orders`, and `percentage`.
+Similarly, as we need to search report table for a `dept_id` for millions of orders, we use a dictionary of `dept_id: dept_spec` pairs to represent the report table, where `dept_spec` is a *list* of `number_of_orders`, `number_of_first_orders`, and `percentage`.

 ## Scalability

-Since there are no more than a couple of dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
-But as we create and update the report table, we need to search the report table many times -- once for each product of which there are tens of thousands.
+Since there are no more than a couple of dozen departments, we can sort the report table based on `dept_id` really fast in the end -- right before generating a report.
+But as we create and update the report table, we need to search the report table many times -- once for each order of which there are tens of millions.
 So to reduce the time complexity of search, we better use a hash table for report table.
 So we use a Python dictionary to store the report table.

-We also use a Python dictionary to store the products table because for each order (of which there are tens of millions), we need to search for the `prod_id` in the products table which may contain tens of thousands of products.
+We also use a Python dictionary to store the products table because for each order (of which there are tens of millions), we need to search for the `product_id` in the products table which may contain tens of thousands of products.

 A Python dictionary uses hash map techniques to achieve (almost) constant time complexity, O(1), to search for a key (or a value).
 That is, the search complexity would be (almost) independent of the number of elements in the dictionary.

-We used `str` keys in our dictionaries when possible because it leads to the fastest performance--according to this Python time complexity wiki [page](https://wiki.python.org/moin/TimeComplexity).
+We used `str` keys in our dictionaries when possible because it leads to the fastest performance -- according to [this wiki page on Python time complexity](https://wiki.python.org/moin/TimeComplexity).

-We could have read the shorter products table row by row and searched in the larger order_products table for all instances of each `prod_id`, but then each search could have been more time consuming as we may have had too many collisions in our underlying hash table, so we didn't use this approach.
+We could have read the *shorter* products table row by row and searched in the *larger* order_products table for all instances of each `product_id`, but then each search could have been more time consuming as we may have had too many collisions in our underlying hash table, so we didn't use this approach.

 ## Test

-*Integration test* had already been set up in `insight_testsuite/run_tests.sh`.
-We modified the Bash file `run_tests.sh` to account for cases where we do *not* need our program to create an output report.
+*Integration test* was already set up in `insight_testsuite/run_tests.sh`.
+We modified the Bash file `run_tests.sh` to account for cases where we do *not* require our program to create an output report.
 We also added more test cases in `insight_testsuite/tests/`.
-We also wrote *unit tests* using the standard Python test framework `unittest`.
+And finally, we wrote *unit tests* using the standard Python test framework `unittest`.

 ## Run Tests